accio3014/CTF-Writeups/root-me.org/Forensic/Command-&-Control-level-4.md

 The downloaded file was compressed in two different formats, so I extracted them.
 After extracting, I found a memory dump file.<br />
 Since the flag format is in the form of "IP:PORT", Attempted network scanning using the Volatility3 tool.
 However, none of the IPs found in the results matched the flag.<br />
 <br />
 Used Volatility 2 instead of Volatility 3.
-This is because the results can very between versions, and there are certain plugins available only in VOlatility 2.<br />
+This is because the results can very between versions, and there are certain plugins available only in Volatility 2.<br />
 <br />
 <br />